 The other scene that Bruegel uses to show the brokenness of the world is a man sitting the doorway of a house with a bell or clapper.
 The bell is a sign that he is a leper and is ringing his bell to warn others to stay away.

-In the background of the painting is a castle in ruins.
+In the background of Bruegel’s Census at Bethlehem is a castle in ruins.
 As we’ve noted above, this was commonly used to denote the broken world that Christ was coming to save.
 In this case, however, art historians believe an additional point is being made.

 They believe Bruegel is connecting the ruins to the Catholic Church.
 No longer serving it’s original purpose, the church is broken, a result of it’s sinful past.
 A new faith, rising from the Protestant Reformation, will replace the old.